When the Music Stops

 The reality principle also explains those moments when a fact or circumstance punctures the fantasy, thus forcing us to pay attention.
 When the reality principle is activated, the music suddenly stops.
 The normal mechanisms of distortion and distraction no longer function as they did before.
 We are spellbound by that which can no longer be denied.

 As uncomfortable as it often is, the reality principle can also be clarifying.
 I noticed, for example, that the Trump administration and the Democrat-led Congress quickly hammered out a deal on a package of government interventions to protect the economy and the American people from the financial fallout of the pandemic.
-Years of performative acrimony and elaborate ritualized partisan combat culminating in an impeachment trial simply withered away in the face of a deadly infectious disease.
+Years of performative acrimony and elaborate ritualized partisan combat simply withered away in the face of a deadly infectious disease.

 Trump's failed leadership is an easy target for those looking for a scapegoat, but really, most Americans are in exactly the same place, each of us waking up from a dream state fueled by decades of mass exposure to television and social media, mediums that turn everything they touch into an entertainment product—the pleasure principle on steroids (the very idea that Donald Trump could be president emerged within this media ecosystem.
 He didn’t create the present moment from his words and actions as much as he gracelessly embodies it).